Rules of thumb are basically loose “rules” that apply broadly to many different situations. We talk about rules of thumb a lot here on Dough Roller.

 18. Aim to save 1X your annual salary by 35, 2X by 40, 3X by 45, and so on.
 This is a rule to help you see if you’re saving enough for retirement.
 If you’re far off of these numbers at the various ages, consider cutting your spending to boost savings.

-Related: The book Money Ratios offers more details on where you should be financially be a given age.
+Related: The book Money Ratios offers more details on where you should financially be at a given age.

 19. Save for retirement first, and your kids’ college expenses second.
 This is counterintuitive for parents who spend their lives putting their kids first.
 But remember: your child can borrow, if need be, for college.
 You cannot do the same for retirement.